 Bodossaki Foundation, recognising the critical nature of the situation and the need for expressing concrete solidarity during the coronavirus pandemic, has made a number of donations aimed at protecting public health and strengthening the efforts in this area.
 In particular, the Foundation:

-- Covered the cost of materials for the disinfection operations of the City of Athens for two critical weeks in March, fully relieving the City of Athens of the corresponding expenditure.
-The city’s disinfection operations were carried out by the entire fleet of vehicles and all employees of the City of Athens Cleaning Department, using 8,000 litres of disinfectant per day, in all city districts.
+- Contributed to the disinfection operations of the City of Athens during the crisis of the pandemic.
+The disinfection operations were carried out by the entire fleet of vehicles and all employees of the City of Athens Cleaning Department, using 8,000 litres of disinfectant per day, in all city districts.
 Disinfected areas included streets, pavements, pedestrianized areas, areas around hospitals, metro and train stations, bus stops, churches, public and municipal buildings, and parks.

-- Contributed to the disinfection operations of the Municipality of Thessaloniki, covering the cost of purchasing disinfectant equipment.
+- Contributed to the disinfection operations of the Municipality of Thessaloniki, covering the cost of purchasing disinfection equipment.

 For Bodossaki Foundation, improving public health has been a strategic priority from its establishment to this day.
-The Foundation supports actions and takes initiatives aimed at creating equal opportunities for access to healthcare, upgrading the health services offered by public hospitals and supporting research in the field of health.
+The Foundation supports actions and takes initiatives aimed at creating equal opportunities of access to healthcare, upgrading the health services offered by public hospitals as well as by Civil Society organisations, and supporting research in the field of health.